Elizabeth (Bessie) Lees Price Letters, Cory Library, Grahamstown

-The WWW work on these letters has been extensive.
+1.2 WWW work on these letters has been extensive.
 As part of this, lengthy ‘light touch’ transcriptions that focus on Price’s relationships with black people and ‘Others’ more widely are provided for the majority; any sections of letters which are not included are briefly summarised in square brackets at appropriate points.
-All of Bessie Price’s writings in the Cory Library are recorded in this WWW dataset, including miscellaneous ones noted rather than transcribed.
-Selections of most, but by no means all, are in Una Long’s (ed, 1956) now long out of print The Journals of Elizabeth Price (London: Edward Arnold).
+All of Bessie Price’s writings in the Cory Library are recorded in the WWW dataset, including miscellaneous ones noted rather than transcribed.
+Selections of many, but by no means all, are in Una Long’s (ed, 1956) now long out of print The Journals of Elizabeth Price (London: Edward Arnold).

 - Moffat, 1862-1863